shahramyalameha/burai/docs/source/usage/input_editor/geometry.rst

 The geometry window is consist of three windows, "Cell", "Elemant", and "Atoms".
 The geometry window show the crystallographic information which user select.
-Also, the used psudopotential is shown.
+Also, the information of used psudopotential is shown.

 |
 Cell window shows the lattice constants and lattice vectors.